A Different Cooking Technique – Injecting Pork Butt

 You'll want to start this recipe the night before you actually intend to cook it, as it gives extra time for flavor to develop within the meat after it's been seasoned.

-Next, make up your spice rub, stirring everything together thoroughly.
-When that's done, start on your injection liquid, warning it all together in a small saucepan until the butter melts, letting it cool briefly before injecting it into the meat.
+Next, make up your spice dry rub, stirring everything together thoroughly.
+When that's done, start on your injection solution, warning it all together in a small saucepan until the butter melts, letting it cool briefly before injecting it into the meat and inject pork butt using an injection needle.
 Discard any spilled or leftover liquid and pat the outside of the pork dry.

 Step 2: Light the Smoker